-Evidence on systematic sorting on climate-change driven SLR risk in coastal communities is interesting in of itself, but the fact that it is on political affiliation has particular relevance.
-For example, Hornbeck (2012) shows that in the decades after the Dust Bowl ravaged the U.S. plains the primary margin of stabilizing adjustment was via migration away from the area.
-As we noted previously though, the (de)stabilizing nature of migration could critically depend on the type of resident migration.
-Consistent with evidence in modern data on sorting near high-risk flood zones (Bakkensen and Ma 2020), and migration following natural disasters (Boustan et al. 2012; Mahajan & Yang 2020; Spitzer et al. 2020), Hornbeck (2020) shows that Dust Bowl migrants were "negatively selected" via lower education and likely lower income.7 An important difference in our case is that migration is responding to future expectations, which means that it affects future responses to climate change.
+The systematic sorting on climate-change risks by political affiliation has significant policy implications.
+For example, Hornbeck (2012) shows that in the decades after the Dust Bowl ravaged the U.S. plains the primary margin of stabilizing adjustment was via migration away from the area, but this (de)stabilizing nature of migration depends on the type of resident migration.
+Consistent with evidence in modern data on sorting near high-risk flood zones (Bakkensen and Ma 2020), and migration following natural disasters (Boustan et al. 2012; Mahajan & Yang 2020; Spitzer et al. 2020), Hornbeck (2020) shows that Dust Bowl migratis were "negatively selected" via lower education and likely lower income.5 An important difference in our case is that migration is responding to future expectations, which means that it affects future responses to climate change.
 For instance, adaptation to SLR exposure is often spurred by recent flooding events through higher uptake of flood insurance (Gallagher 2014) that correlates with political affiliation (Ratnadiwakara et al. 2020).
 Models of the future effects of climate change migration, (e.g., Hauer 2017), though often do so based on migratory patterns and economic effects once inundation or local devastation actually occurs.
 Our results provide a context where these projections could change substantially if the selection also occurs along partisan lines far in advance of an actual disaster.

-6Bakkensen and Barrage (2017) also conduct a 187-person survey in Rhode Island and find correlations between SLR exposure and beliefs consistent with what we see in our nationwide raw data.
+4Bakkensen and Barrage (2021) also conduct a 187-person survey in Rhode Island and find correlations between SLR exposure and beliefs consistent with our nationwide raw data.